-- 76. As in the process for reporting serious incidents, providers should contact the OfS Prevent team as soon as possible to notify them of a material change.
-They should provide an explanation of the change and its likely impact on the way in which the provider will deliver its responsibilities under the Prevent duty. - 77.
-Providers should report Prevent-related changes in circumstances as stated in the guidance on our website (www.officeforstudents.org.uk/advice-and-guidance/regulation/counter-terrorism-the-prevent-duty/), and OfS staff will share such information internally to avoid additional burden for providers11. - 78.
-Where there has been a major change to a policy or process which relates to Prevent, providers should explain this to the OfS Prevent team as part of the change of circumstances process, and also submit to the OfS a revised copy of the relevant documentation to ensure that we have the most up to date set of information.
+- 76. Providers should contact the OfS, as set out in the guidance on the OfS website, at the time a material change is identified.
+A provider should provide an explanation of the change and its likely impact on the way in which the provider will deliver its responsibilities under the Prevent duty. - 77.
+Providers should report Prevent-related changes in circumstances as stated in the guidance on our website (www.officeforstudents.org.uk/advice-and-guidance/student-wellbeing-andprotection/counter-terrorism-the-prevent-duty/), and OfS staff will share such information internally to avoid additional burden for providers.

+78. Where there has been a major change to a policy or process which relates to Prevent, a provider should explain this to the OfS as part of the change of circumstances report, and also submit to the OfS a revised copy of the relevant documentation to ensure that we have the most up to date set of information.
 We will reassess the changes to ensure that the policy or process still meets the requirements of the statutory guidance.
-Where significant concerns are raised by substantial changes to Prevent policies at the provider or other material changes of circumstance, this may impact on our understanding of provider risk.
-The OfS may decide that the change should trigger a face-to-face PRM to gain further information from the provider and this could ultimately result in a change in judgement if concerns are not resolved.
-In general, this would only happen when all other routes for obtaining further information have been exhausted.

-11 Providers registered with the OfS should refer to the section on 'Reportable events' on page 128 of 'Securing student success: Regulatory framework for higher education in England' (www.officeforstudents.org.uk/publications/securing-student-success-regulatory-framework-for-higher-education-in-england/).